jermspeaks/jermspeaks.github.io/src/content/blog/2017-04-17-the-problem-with-rushing-through.md

 ![Jear bear letters admission failure 8](http://gallery.tinyletterapp.com/b7acb1dd09358f1ed19f16a562a005fc08d42511/images/94ff2d22-e9e3-40a7-958b-ece4b3921ae6.png)

-# The Problem of Rushing Through

 > "Life moves pretty fast.
-If you don't stop and look around once in a while, you could miss it.” — Ferris Bueller’s Day Off
+If you don't stop and look around once in a while, you could miss it.”
+> — Ferris Bueller’s Day Off

 A thought crossed my mind.
 "Am I rushing to die?"
 I had this thought before.
 I used to brush it off.
 The Ferris Bueller quote encapsulates the essence of life, to open up to live.
 "Am I missing life?"